When Should You Inspect A Ladder

 1. Start With a Visual Sweep

 Stand the ladder upright (if possible) and walk around it.
-Still, pay special attention to the feet—are they worn smooth or damaged?
 Look for obvious damage: cracks, dents, or rust.
+Even so, pay special attention to the feet—are they worn smooth or damaged?
 Check the side rails for bends or corrosion.

 For step ladders, flip it open and inspect both sides.
-So extension ladders should be fully extended (if safe) to see the entire length.
+Extension ladders should be fully extended (if safe) to see the entire length.
 Use a flashlight to illuminate darker areas.

 2. Check the Rungs and Steps

 Run your hand along each rung or step.
-Look for cracks, splits, or missing pieces.
 For fiberglass ladders, check for delamination (layers separating).
+That said, look for cracks, splits, or missing pieces.
 Aluminum ladders might show signs of pitting or corrosion.

 Gently press down on a few rungs.
 They should feel solid, not